input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 **May be relevant**

 - **ORD-02 Unoptimized check**: Using empty strings to verify if assets are ADA.
 It is recommended to use functions that do the verification.<br><ins>Detectable pattern</ins>: use of empty string to compare an asset name.
+Needs confirmation if there is an equivalent `utils.is_ada_asset() ` function in Plinth.

 **Not relevant**